Simple CPU v1a: TTL

 Home

-NOTE, this work had to be paused as there are new H&S restructions where i work meaning i can no longer solder :(.
+NOTE, this work had to be stopped owing to new H&S restructions where i work :(.

 Table of Contents